Troubleshooting the Build

 In case you need to do some troubleshooting of the build process, this is a brief overview of the Redox toolchain, with some troubleshooting tips.
 This chapter is a work in progress.

 When you run

-podman_bootstrap.sh, the Linux packages and libraries required to support the toolchain and build process are installed.
+podman_bootstrap.sh, the Linux tools and libraries required to support the toolchain and build process are installed.
 Then the

 redox project is cloned from the Redox GitLab.
 The

-redox project does not contain the Redox source, it mainly contains the build system.
+redox project does not contain the Redox sources, it mainly contains the build system.
 The

 cookbook subproject, which contains recipes for all the packages to be included in Redox, is also copied as part of the clone.

-bootstrap.sh, so if you are on an unsupported distro, try
+bootstrap.sh, so if you are on an unsupported distribution, try

 If you did not use